bushidocodes/nginx-profiling/README.md

 To start, run `docker-compose up`

-Then use a tool like curl to issue `curl localhost:8080` repeatedly
+Then use a tool like curl to issue `curl localhost:8080` repeatedly to load balance with sumulated load

 The resulting logs are bind mounted to `./load-balancer/logs/access.log` on the host.